Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 If you want something straightforward, O Tabuleiro is the local go-to for lunch.
 It’s casual, reliable, and doesn’t overcomplicate things: grilled fish, homemade soups, daily specials that change with what’s fresh.
 Nothing fancy, just Portuguese comfort food in the middle of the pedestrian street.
 It’s a good stop when you want a quick but satisfying break between walks.

 This small, family-run tavern feels more like eating at someone’s home than a restaurant.
 The menu is short, but the dishes are hearty: grilled meats, stews, seasonal sides, and plenty of wine poured without ceremony.
-Service is unhurried, the interior is cozy, and it draws a mostly local crowd.
-It’s exactly the kind of place where you can take your time over dinner and leave feeling like you experienced Tomar at its most genuine.
+Service is calm, the interior is cozy, and it draws a mostly local crowd.

 Where to Try the Best Fatias de Tomar